TheTrainingBoss/Sitefinity-Business-Workshop/Videos/readme.md

 -   When a video is uploaded to Sitefinity, by default, the video is uploaded to the database, not as a separate file.
-So if you upload a 7MB video, the Sitefinity database grows by 7MB.
+So if you upload a 700 MB video, the Sitefinity database grows by 700 MB.

 -   When the user starts a video that is stored in a file, the video is *buffered* on the client machine, where after the first 20% or so of the video is read, the video starts to display.
-If the video is coming from a database, then the entire video must be read before it can start to play.
+If the video is coming from a database, then the entire video must be retrieved from the database before it can start to play.

--   The implication is that large files, 5MB plus as a general rule, should be left as files.
+-   The implication is that large files, 5MB + as a general rule, should be left as files.

 ##### Uploading and Configuring Video